 CAHN is a Black-led organisation set up to address the wider social determinants to reduce health inequalities for people of Caribbean & African in Greater Manchester and beyond.
 We work with the Black community and cross-sector organisations to build community resilience, relationships, and a social movement to reduce health inequalities.

-CAHN’s vision is to eradicate health inequalities within a generation by building community resilience and a social movement.
+CAHN’s vision is to eradicate health disparities within a generation by building community resilience and a social movement.

-Our mission is to lead strategic engagement to change the unhelpful practices of service providers, commissioners, and member organisations to influence policy and practice to ensure racial and social justice is a focus of health and other sector service reform in our region.
+Our mission is to lead strategic engagement to change the unhelpful practices of service providers, commissioners, and member organisations to influence policy and practice to ensure racial and social justice is a focus of health and other sectors service reform.